Easter Offensive in southern Cambodia and the Mekong Delta: Tiền Giang

 Subsequently, several heavy engagements occurred in the Elephant's Foot area.
 The PAVN had brought along a powerful array of antiaircraft weapons to include the SA-7 Man-portable air-defense system which was used for the first time in the Delta.
-These weapons curtailed the activities of our helicopters and observation planes and inflicted extensive damage on RVNAF aircraft but intercepted by the 7th Division forces while on the move, PAVN units were surprised and suffered heavy losses.
+These weapons curtailed the activities of our helicopters and observation planes and inflicted extensive damage on VNAF aircraft but intercepted by the 7th Division forces while on the move, PAVN units were surprised and suffered heavy losses.
 After 20 days of combat, the 7th Division was in total control of the area.
 Following this victory on 30 June, the division commander, Brigadier General Nguyễn Khoa Nam, pushed his forces farther north with more success.

 However, the PAVN seemed oblivious to the serious losses they had incurred, shifting their movement westward, pushing their regiments, two from the 5th Division and the 24th and Z18, deeper into the Tiền Giang area toward Base Area 470 where these units were to join forces with the Z15 and Dong Thap 1 Regiments.
 By early July, therefore, a total of six PAVN regiments were reported in northern Định Tường Province, about 65 km southwest of Saigon. Định Tường Province was about to become the area for a major contest, and perhaps this was the primary goal of the PAVN offensive in the Mekong Delta.

 In the meantime, and in conjunction with PAVN efforts to infiltrate the Tiền Giang area, other units, probably elements of the 9th Division, began moving toward Kompong Trabek which they took in mid-June.
 With the support of local Khmer Rouge units, these PAVN forces were endeavoring to tighten control over Route QL-1 from the Parrot's Beak area to Neak Loeung on the Mekong River.
 By 2 July, only two towns remained under FANK control in this area, Neak Loeung and Svay Rieng.

 Since the FANK forces were unable to dislodge the PAVN from Kompong Trabek, a combined FANK-ARVN operation was launched to retake the town.
 After 22 days of fighting, ARVN forces succeeded in recapturing Kompong Trabek and clearing Route QL-1 westward after a link-up with Neak Loeung.
 However, the PAVN were determined to keep this town under their control since it was located between two of their main supply lines.
 Consequently, as soon as ARVN units redeployed to the Delta, PAVN forces would return and occupy the town.
 This occurred not once but several times.
 Finally, PAVN pressure within MR-4 became so heavy that ARVN forces could no longer afford to recapture Kompong Trabek for the benefit of the FANK.